-The faculty consists of master teachers with international reputations and specialized expertise in areas of study covering the various aspects of the dance discipline.
+The Dance Faculty consists of Master teachers with international reputations and specialized expertise in areas of study covering the various aspects of the dance disciplines.

-Dora Krannig (Department Chair, Ballet, Choreography Workshop, Dance History, Yoga) has an MA in Dance Education from CSULB and graduated from the Royal Ballet School, London.
+Dora Krannig - (Ballet, Choreography, Dance Production) has an MA in Dance Education from CSULB and graduated from the Royal Ballet School, London.
 Her professional dancing experience includes major Ballet companies throughout Europe.
 She was Ballet Mistress at Les Ballets du Rhin, France, and company teacher at the Metropolitan Opera, New York.
 Dora completed a two year residency at Auckland University of Technology, in New Zealand, where she was also director of the City Ballet.
 Along with her duties at GCC she is still active as a research fellow in dance science for AUT.

 (To Visit Mr. McMurrey's Home Page Click Here)

 Reintegration) - is an alumnus of the Glendale College Dance Department.